 Unlike most bugs, ticks typically remain attached to your body after they bite you.
 In some cases, a new tick can be shaken off of your skin.
 However, if the tick has been on the skin for a bit longer, it may be more difficult to remove.

 If you notice a tick that has latched to your skin, Dr. Allan says to attempt removal, but very carefully.

 “Get a good pair of fine point tweezers, get as close to the skin as possible, and grab hold of it.
 Then, pull slowly and steadily, applying constant pressure, to pull it out.”

 Do not grab the tick with your fingers and attempt to remove, as this can cause the tick to break, leaving some of it under your skin.
-If you experience any difficulty removing a tick, go to the nearest immediate care location for assistance.
+If you experience any difficulty removing a tick, go to the nearest urgent care location for assistance.

 “When evaluating a tick bite, there are times when a one-time dose of antibiotics can prevent Lyme disease.
-At Rochester Regional Immediate Care locations, we have this treatment available to give at the time of your visit.”
+At Rochester Regional Urgent Care locations, we have this treatment available to give at the time of your visit.”

 Lyme disease is caused by the bacteria Borrelia burgdorferi, and is transmitted to humans through a bite from an infected tick.
 For this to happen, a tick has to be present on skin for at least 24 hours.

 Lyme disease can affect everyone differently.
 The most common symptoms include:

 If you suspect you may be experiencing Lyme disease symptoms, call your primary care physician for an evaluation.